dartoos-dev/eo_color/README.md

 ## Swatch interface

-It represents a collection of related colors, such as the rainbow colors, shades of grey, etc.
+It represents a collection of related colors — the rainbow colors, shades of grey, etc.

 Its single property `colors` retrieves several colors at once as an